jdani007/cvm/README.md

 ```
 <br>

-Runs silent and creates a .csv file filesystem when using the -export flag.
+Runs silent and creates a .csv file on the local filesystem.
 ```
 ./mapstorage -cluster 192.168.0.1 -export local
 ```